 - Extruding: Running on the line next step is extrusion, In this process, shredded plastic waste is melted and extruded, and converted to plastic granules.
-Also In order to enhance the properties of the material, even some extra filling are added to the material
+Also In order to enhance the properties of the material, even some extra filling is added to the material

 Processes of Recycling & Disposal Of Non-Recyclable

-Very few types of plastic waste which can not be recycled sent to cement kilns, Road Construction & Pyrolysis
+Very few types of plastic waste which can not be recycled are sent to cement kilns, Road Construction & Pyrolysis

-- Pyrolisis: Pyrolysis generally consists of heating the material above its decomposition temperature, breaking chemical bonds in its molecules.
+- Pyrolisis: Pyrolysis generally consists of heating the material above its decomposition temperature, and breaking chemical bonds in its molecules.